instructlab/taxonomy/docs/KNOWLEDGE_GUIDE.md

 ## Accepted Knowledge

 > [!IMPORTANT]
-> We are currently only accepting knowledge contributions as a limited private beta and sources will be limited to articles from Wikipedia.
+> We are currently only accepting knowledge contributions as a limited private beta and sources will be limited to those domains listed as approved in our [Knowledge Submissions Review List](https://github.com/instructlab/dev-docs/blob/main/docs/knowledge-submissions-past-wikipedia.md), which includes (but is not necessarily limited to): [Project Gutenberg](https://www.gutenberg.org/), [Wikipedia](https://en.wikipedia.org/wiki/Main_Page), and [Wikisource](https://en.wikisource.org/).
+See the Knowledge Submissions Review List for further details before you get started with a Knowledge Submission, please and thank you. :D

 There are a few domains of knowledge that we are currently accepting.
 For a full list of knowledge fields, see [Knowledge domains](https://github.com/instructlab/taxonomy/blob/main/knowledge/knowledge_domains.md) in the taxonomy documentation